What does SEASIN stand for?

 As a result Universities will be able to offer real added value to their communities by offering: exploitation of their tacit and codified knowledge through capacity building, mentoring, training as well as access to tacit and codified knowledge; specialised equipment; spaces for networking, hot-desking or more formal incubation facilities; selection and evaluation expertise; lobbying etc.

 The project will also develop a platform whereby the university will become the intermediary between the subversive nature of SI and its need for institutional and political recognition.

 Who are the Associate Partners supporting the project?

 This project introduces new paradigms to the concept of knowledge transfer, taking into account the challenges of social cohesion in the Partner Countries, specifically through international collaboration, incubation, university-societal engagement, informal and formal education programmes, widening access by engaging directly with community groups and internationalising the process through the SEASIN network.
-The consortium is composed of a very interesting group of universities: GCU – Glasgow Caledonian University (United Kingdom), Universidad de Alicante (Spain), Universidade de Aveiro (Portugal), Universiti Teknologi Mara, Sunway University – Scope Group (Malasya), Kasetsart University, Thammasat University, Ashoka Innovator for The Public (Thailand), Royal University of Phnom Penh, National University of Management, Mith Samlanh (Cambodia), Cooperative University Thanlyin, Yangon University of Economics (Myanmar) and the the prestigious agency SIX – Social Innovation Exchange.
+The consortium is composed of a very interesting group of universities: GCU – Glasgow Caledonian University (United Kingdom), Universidad de Alicante (Spain), Universidade de Aveiro (Portugal), Universiti Teknologi Mara, Sunway University – Mission & Co (Malasya), Kasetsart University, Thammasat University, Ashoka Innovator for The Public (Thailand), Royal University of Phnom Penh, National University of Management, Mith Samlanh (Cambodia), Cooperative University Thanlyin, Yangon University of Economics (Myanmar) and the the prestigious agency SIX – Social Innovation Exchange.

 What are the main characteristics of the project?